 If you can't find the feature or element that you need, check out Wix's well-stocked App Market.

 Creating multiple language localizations is not a problem in Wix Stores.
 Simply click on Settings > Multilingual to set (or change) your primary language or add additional languages.
 After this, a language menu will appear on your store's page, which your customers can use to view the store in a different localization.
 Alternatively, you can set your store's language to automatically match that of the customer.

 Content that you've already added to your store can be translated directly in the multilingual menu.
 For new content, you can alternate between different localizations of your store in the site builder and manually make changes.

 Wix Stores offers impressive support for multilingual stores.

-In addition, it's worth noting that in Developer Mode you can add individual code and APIs, meaning that those few barriers which the service does erect can be easily bypassed.
+In addition, it's worth noting that in Developer Mode you can insert individual code and APIs, meaning that those few barriers which the service does erect can be easily bypassed.

-Once you've added products and built up a storefront, you can finally start thinking about selling your wares!
-First, you'll need to make a few payment methods available to your customers.
-This can be done in the management dashboard by clicking on Settings > Payment Methods.
-Along with PayPal, numerous credit and debit cards through gateways like Stripe, Lyra Collect, Braintree, and SumUp are accepted, as well as more country-specific payment methods like AliPay or iDeal.
+Once you've added products and built up a storefront, you can finally start thinking about selling.
+For this, you'll need to make a few payment methods available to your customers, by heading to Settings > Payment Methods.
+In addition to PayPal, numerous credit and debit cards are accepted through gateways like Stripe, Lyra Collect, Braintree, and SumUp, as well as more country-specific payment methods like AliPay or iDeal.